 Filter: ((deleted_at IS NULL) AND super_admin)

-Query plan ๐Ÿ”—
+Query plan ๐

 A query plan or an execution plan is the output of the PostgreSQL optimizer.
 The commands we give to our DB only indicates what needs to be done.
-For example SELECT * FROM users; means select all data from users table.
-However, it does not define how we should get the data from the users table.
-The query plan defines how we want to get the data.
-The PostgreSQL optimizer will always try to get the best possible query plan for a given query.
+For example SELECT * FROM users;

 The sql EXPLAIN query output (query plan) above provides information about the execution plan for the query above that.
 Let me explain it:

-1. The query plan shows a Sequential Scan (Seq Scan) operation on the “users” table.
+The query plan shows a Sequential Scan (Seq Scan) operation on the “users” table.

-2. Cost estimation:
+Cost estimation:

-• Start-up cost: 0.00
+- Start-up cost: 0.00

-• Total cost: 12.30
+- Total cost: 12.30

 The startup cost represents the estimated cost of the initial setup required to start executing the query plan.It includes the cost of activities such as initializing data structures, opening files, and performing any necessary preliminary operations before the actual data processing can begin.The startup cost is usually a small fraction of the total cost, but it can be significant for certain types of queries, such as those involving complex joins or subqueries.